dusty-nv/jetson-inference/README.md

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/imagenet-digits-infer-cat.png)

 The image is classified as the new GoogleNet-12 model as `cat`, while in the original GoogleNet-1000 it was under `Lynx`.
-This indicates the new model is working appropriately, because the Lynx category was included in GoogleNet-12's training of cat.
+This indicates the new model is working ok, because the Lynx category was included in GoogleNet-12's training of cat.

 ### Downloading Model Snapshot to Jetson